GraphFilter/GraphFilter/README.md

 > * Graph Filter v1.1 was published in [Anais of X-ERMAC-RS: Encontro Regional de Matemática Aplicada e Computacional](https://editora.pucrs.br/edipucrs/acessolivre/anais/1501/assets/edicoes/2020/arquivos/105.pdf).
 > * Graph Filter v2.0 was published in [Anais do LIII Simpósio Brasileiro de Pesquisa Operacional, 2021](https://proceedings.science/sbpo-series/sbpo-2021/papers/graph-filter-2-0--nova-versao-do--software-para-filtragem-de-grafos?lang=pt-br).

-The software has the purpose of filtering a list of graphs through conditions customized by the user, without requiring programming knowledge.
+In version 2.0 and before the software has the purpose of filtering a list of graphs through conditions customized by the user, without requiring programming knowledge.
 After the process, the filtered graphs are returned and the user can analyze them according to his cientific research.
 This user will have access to plot of the graphs and the calculation of several invariants, at the user's choice.
+Now in version 3.0, the software has received updates to improve usability, such as a file tree for handling graph files, on-screen graph drawing functions, saving and deleting, and the creation of empty projects as well as the creation of graphs with known definitions.

 ## Features
 + Filter graphs with conditions customizable by the user;